24 Java Collections Framework Interview Questions & Answers for developers

 Your knowledge of Java will be considered incomplete without a good working experience of collections API, therefore I highly recommend writing more code and experimenting with it as much as possible.

-Here are few important practical questions that can be asked in a Java interview.
+Here are few important practical collection framework interview questions that can be asked in a Java interview.

 - Reduces programming efforts. - Increases program speed and quality.